I wrote this post prior to my 2019 Colorado Trail Trip. Some of these items are still in my pack!

 I’ve fine-tuned my Retro Hiking Layers over the years, and they are what works for me.
 For example, my legs don’t get cold, so I’ll often wear shorts as long as it does not go below 30 degrees.

 Yet, I sleep cold, so I take a sleeping bag that is about 10 degrees warmer than what I need, and as everyone hangs out in their wind shirts on summer nights, before heading for their tents/tarps, I sit around chatting, looking like a giant down puffball.

 Retro Layers on My Upcoming Colorado Trail Hike

 On this upcoming hike in Colorado, I’m taking very few new layers.
-In fact, I’m taking my 10 year old Marmot Wind shirt, and my sunhat that has about 10 holes in it, since it also makes an excellent fire and stove mitt when moving my cooking pot.
+I’m taking my 10-year-old Marmot Wind shirt and my sunhat that has about ten holes in it since it also makes an excellent fire and stove mitt when moving my cooking pot.

-I think I bought My Exofficio shirt when they sold like two different styles.
+I think I bought My Exofficio shirt when they sold two different styles.
 Now they are quite trendy and far more attractive.

 Actually, I’m biding my time until Duct Tape comes out with a sock.